 LEAD INSPECTOR™ “Premium” Lead Test Kits are the only patented lead test kits on the market that employs 3 different methods for accurate testing.

-Each kit will allow you to perform all these 3 different methods for testing on all items listed above!
-These methods include:
+Each kit will allow you to perform all these 3 different methods for testing!

 Rapid Test Procedure – Use this procedure to quickly test children’s toys, dry painted surfaces/paint chips, toy cars, baby bibs, children’s lunch boxes, pottery/ceramic ware, mini-blinds, plumbing/lead pipe/solder, bath tub glazes, furniture, food can seams, antiques, ceramic tile and other surfaces for lead.

 • Clean the area of any dust or dirt.

 • Insert a swab into the Indicator Vial (for 8 and 24 test packs) or dispense 4 drops of Indicator Solution onto a swab tip (for 100 test packs).

 • Gently rub the surface to be tested with the cotton swab tip for about 30-60 seconds.
 If the surface or swab tip changes color, lead is present.